Hair Thinning Women

 And things that interfere with the cycle — like medication, illness, infection, or chemicals — have the potential to stop hair from being formed properly.”

-What should you do if you are experience hair thinning?
+What should you do if you are experiencing hair thinning?

 There are many actions you can take to prevent and treat hair loss.
 Always make sure to take care of your hair and scalp with high-quality products.
 Amani’s product line has the best hair care ingredients on the market.
 You can find them here.
 Never brush wet hair and avoid drying your hair off with a towel.
 Putting stress on your hair can lead to traction alopecia.
 This is where you were to lose hair because it is being put under stress.
 Hairstyles like ponytails and braids are a common factor of traction alopecia.
 Eat foods that are high in protein like meat and dish to keep your hair looking healthy and vibrant.